fr0st-iwnl/WinMacros/README.md

 ## 🤝 Contributions

 Feel free to fork this repository and submit pull requests.
 Contributions to improve functionality, documentation, or adding features are welcome.
+For guidelines, please refer to the [CONTRIBUTING.md](https://github.com/fr0st-iwnl/WinMacros/blob/master/CONTRIBUTING.md).